The (incomplete) list of powerful men accused of sexual harassment after Harvey Weinstein

 Mark Halperin

-Journalist Mark Halperin was accused of sexually harassing five women when he worked as political director at ABC News.
-The women accused Halperin of propositioning employees for sex, kissing and grabbing one woman's breasts against her will and other forms of inappropriate touching.
+At least a dozen women have accused journalist Mark Halperin of sexually harassing them or assaulting them, with at least some of the incidents coming during his time as political director at ABC News.
+At first, five women accused Halperin of propositioning employees for sex, kissing and grabbing one woman's breasts against her will and other forms of inappropriate touching.
+Days later, more women came forward with other claims, including that Halperin masturbated in front of an ABC News employee and that he violently threw another woman against a restaurant window before trying to kiss her.

-Halperin apologized in a statement, saying he "did pursue relationships with women" that he worked with but that he now understands "that my behavior was inappropriate and caused others pain."
+Halperin issued two apologies in response to the accusations, saying in the first he "did pursue relationships with women" that he worked with but that he now understands "that my behavior was inappropriate and caused others pain."
 He did, however, deny grabbing a woman's breasts and pressing his genitals against the bodies of three other women.

-Widely considered to be one of the preeminent political journalists, Halperin, 52, also co-authored the bestselling book "Game Change," which was made into an HBO movie starring Julianne Moore as Sarah Palin; and anchored a television show on Bloomberg TV.
-He currently serves as an analyst for NBC News, making frequent appearances on MSNBC's "Morning Joe."
+Widely considered to be one of the pre-eminent political journalists, Halperin, 52, also co-authored the best-selling book "Game Change," which was made into an HBO movie starring Julianne Moore as Sarah Palin; and anchored a television show on Bloomberg TV.
+He served as an analyst for NBC News, making frequent appearances on MSNBC's "Morning Joe."
+Both NBC News and MSNBC severed ties with him once the allegations surfaced.

-Note: This story has been updated to include additional accusations and reporting.